Migration and Predation

 Our Trip Leaders

 Grephus knows the birds and mammals of Kenya very well, and as a photographer understands how to position the vehicle for great photos.
 He grew up in the Kakamega Forest in western Kenya and was one of only nine students chosen to receive an in-depth course in forest ecology and is now is an excellent professional naturalist.
 He has worked with Cheesemans’ since the early 1990’s with rave reviews.

-Titus received his Master’s in avian biology in 2014 and has worked at the Nairobi National Museum’s Department of Ornithology for many years.
-Titus’s father, Jackson, was Doug and Gail’s favorite guide in the 1980s; Jackson passed his vast knowledge and experience on to Titus.
+Titus received his Master’s in Avian Biology in 2014 and will complete his PhD by 2021.
+He has worked at the Nairobi National Museum’s Department of Ornithology for many years.
+Titus’s father, Jackson, was Doug and Gail Cheeseman’s favorite guide in the 1980s; Jackson passed his vast knowledge and experience on to Titus.
 Our safaris have now benefited from his education and experience for over 15 years.